10 Reasons Why Zillow Fails Highly Inaccurate Zestimates

 Reasons Why Zillow’s Home Values Are Not To Be Trusted

-Reason 1: Location is only one of three primary contributing factors that comprises market value.
-Zillow doesn’t take into consideration two other key variables: pricing and condition of your home in relation to other homes.
+Reason 1: Location is only one of three primary contributing factors that comprises a home’s market value.
+Zillow doesn’t take into consideration two other key variables: pricing and condition of your home in relation to other available homes on the market.

 The novelty of using using Zillow is having the ability to insert your address or neighborhood into its search feature for a “real time” home value estimate or a Zestimate within seconds.
 The problem with Zillow’s algorithm is it incorrectly assumes that your neighbor’s home, which would generally be in close proximity to your home, is truly comparable to your home.
-Zillow does not know about a number of capital improvements you have made over the years as in a new kitchen or the addition you put on your home.
-Zillow does not know that your neighbor had an underground oil tank and wood paneling throughout his/her house that made your neighbor’s trendmendously unattractive to home buyers when it sold.
-These important data points affect real estate values in real life.
-And the vice versa could be true if your home lacks capital improvements whereas your neighbor’s home sold for top dollar because he/she invested heavily into their home over the years.
+Zillow does not know about the number of “capital” improvements you have made over the years as in a new kitchen, furnace, roof, or the addition you put on your home.
+Zillow does not know that your neighbor had an underground oil tank or wood paneling throughout his/her house that made your neighbor’s home tremendously unattractive to home buyers when it sold.
+These important data points, like upkeep, updating, additions, heating type, clutter, odor, bad paint jobs can affect real estate values in real life.
+Let’s not forget that the vice versa could also be true: if your home lacks capital improvements, curb appeal, faces the wrong direction, Zillow’s computer will never know about it.
+And for this reason alone, you should look, laugh and place to value a Zestimate.

 Reason 2 Zillow Can Be Duped.

-In the past, for sale by owners, these are homeowners not represented by a real estate agent, could list their home for sale on Zillow and set a ridiculous price called a Make Me Move Price.
-Make Me Move is a function that allows homeowners the ability to “test” a market price without a homeowner having to use a Realtor or real estate agent.
-I can not say for certain whether or not the Make Me Move prices is an element of Zillow’s Zestimate calculation, but if you are inserting your address into Zillow’s search bar and you look at the results map at a glance, you might see a number of overpriced homes and hence set an over-priced asking price for your home.
+In the past, for sale by owners, these are homeowners not represented by a real estate agent, could list their home for sale on Zillow and set a ridiculous prices called a Make Me Move Price.
+Make Me Move is a function that allows homeowners the ability to “test” the market without a homeowner having to use a broker or real estate agent.
+I can not say for certain whether or not the Make Me Move prices is an element of Zillow’s Zestimate calculation, but if you are inserting your own address into Zillow’s search bar and you look at the results map at a glance, you might see a number of overpriced homes available homes for sale and hence set an over-priced asking price for your home.
 I met several homeowners on Zillow who priced their homes as high as $700,000 when in reality there home value was closer to $500,000.
 I know what you are thinking.
 Zillow says my home is worth more?
-In reality true market value is based on what a real life buyer is willing to pay for your home at the time when your home is advertised for sale.
+In reality true market value is based on what a real life buyer is willing to pay for your home at the time in the market.

 Reason 3 Zillow has a hard time differentiating between different property styles and types.